metonym/svelte-highlight/README.md

 ## Auto-highlighting

-The `HighlightAuto` component uses the [highlightAuto API](https://highlightjs.readthedocs.io/en/latest/api.html#highlightauto) and attempts to guess what grammar to use based on the provided `code`.
+`HighlightAuto` guesses what grammar to use from the provided `code`, using a tiered pipeline instead of shipping every grammar to every browser:

-> [!WARNING]
+1. **Tier 0** - a generated fingerprint table (kilobytes, no grammars) scores the raw code and picks a handful of candidate languages.
-> Auto-highlighting will result in a larger bundle size.
-Specify a language if possible.
+2. **Tier 1** - only those candidate grammars are dynamically imported, and the real relevance competition runs among them plus anything already registered (so a custom grammar you've registered elsewhere still competes).

 ```svelte
 <script>